Executive and Team Coach

 When Susan first told me about the importance of self-awareness to elevate one’s work, I confess I was a little skeptical.
 For one, I didn’t think it would correlate so strongly to performance and my firm’s profitability.
 Second, I thought (a bit cockishly, perhaps) that I already knew myself pretty well, being a very introspective person.

-Yet, Susan’s Kolbe Index and R2 Strengths Assessment have opened my eyes to the patterns I use to work and problem solve – and the implications those patterns have on my productivity and ability to produce even stronger results.
+Yet, Susan’s Kolbe Index and Strengths Profile have opened my eyes to the patterns I use to work and problem solve – and the implications those patterns have on my productivity and ability to produce even stronger results.

 Feeling Re-Energized Through Self-Awareness